voidKandy/espionox/README.md

 * Long term memory using `pgvector` in a postgres SQL server
 * User tailored configuration
 * The ability to add arbitrary directories anywhere on your harddrive to long term memory
-  * Dynamicly update when changes are made
+  * Dynamically update when changes are made